QuidLabs/iBO/README.md

 award represented by 👕, passed back and forth
 between `winner`s as the medium for  payouts...

+`Plunge`s may pay more to lose money less often:
 2x APR is a surcharge for spreading liquidations
 over time (pro-rated price), giving the position a
 chance to recover as long as you keep paying the